hedejan/Wrangle-and-Analyze-Data/README.md

  ## Report
  Two reports:
- - Wrangling efforts are briefly described in wrangle_report.pdf.
+ - Wrangling efforts are briefly described in wrangle_report.html.
- - The three (3) or more insights the student found are communicated in act_report.pdf including visualization.
+ - The three (3) or more insights the student found are communicated in act_report.html including visualization.